 Impact of Work RVU Changes: The estimated CY 2015 impact on total allowed charges of the changes in the work RVUs, including the impact of changes due to new, revised, and misvalued codes.
-Impact of Practice Expense RVU Changes: The estimated CY 2015 impact on total allowed charges of the changes in PE RVUs, including the impact due to new, revised, and misvalued codes and miscellaneous minor provisions.
+Impact of Practice Expense RVU Changes: The estimated CY 2015 impact on total allowed charges of the changes in PE RVUs, including the impact due to new, revised, and misvalued codes and

-Impact of Malpractice RVU Changes: The estimated CY 2015 impact on total allowed charges of the changes in the MP RVUs, which are primarily driven by the required five year review and update of MP RVUs.
+Impact of Malpractice RVU Changes: The estimated CY 2015 impact on total allowed charges of the changes in the MP RVUs, which are primarily driven by the required five year review and update practitioners who can perform services that are billed incident-to by a physician.
+CMS provided the following definitions in the MPFS Final Rule: